AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

     1. Called by the Framework when LocationManager, the Field Data Editor or AQUARIUS Acquisition API is used to import a data file;
     2. Field data will be created in the targetLocation.
 If the data file references a location, it must match the targetLocation or the field data will not be imported.

 Each *ParseFile* method returns a **ParseFileResult** object.  **ParseFileResult** has static constructors to create an instance to represent the plug-in status (SuccessullyParsedAndDataValid, SuccessfullyParsedButDataInvalid, CannotParse).
-If your plug-in returns a SuccessfullyParsedButDataInvalid or CannotParser status, we recommend that it includes an error message or exception, which will be displayed as an error message to the user by the drag-and-drop interfaces.
+If your plug-in returns a SuccessfullyParsedButDataInvalid or CannotParse status, we recommend that it includes an error message or exception, which will be displayed as an error message to the user by the drag-and-drop interfaces.

 ## Tips